 If you have spent time studying healthy eating, you will likely have run across this food is medicine quote from the ancient Greek physician.
-However, for those who don’t know, here is a quick primer about the author, often called, at least by the Western world, the “Father of Medicine.”
+However, for those who don’t know, here is a quick primer about the author, often called the “Father of Medicine.”

 Hippocrates lived somewhere around the 4th or 5th century B.C.
 Historians cannot agree on the exact details of his life and work, but he is generally credited with bringing a more professional and scientific approach to the practice of medicine, in a time when superstition and mythology figured largely in the treatment of disease.